renlliang3/CRPropa3/doc/pages/FAQ.md

 Please be aware that we cannot support general issues regarding an operating system setup, a third party package installation, an unsupported third party package (libraries, compilers) version or similar, therefore do not report them to us.
-In case of doubt whether something is an CRPropa issue or not, report the problem to the issue tracker.
+In case of doubt whether something is a CRPropa issue or not, report the problem to the issue tracker.

 ### How to specify the seed for the random number generator?